Wednesday, 10 February 2016

 −It’s ok.
 I have to say yes to something.
 I will have breakfast with you every day, if you wish.

-At the end I decided to leave behind The Shining Bread of Dawn and I already knew that I had no choice.
+Finally I decided to leave The Shining Bread of Dawn behind me and I already knew that I had no choice.
 Going to Deanforest would only make me come late to work for the first time, and I did not want to do it on the day I needed to fight for it.
 But at that time I imagined that I was going to find the Thuban Star still closed.
 Anyway, I walked towards the main door.
 Indeed the company doors were not open yet and I stopped to think if they would not be from then on always closed for me, as a new Exclusion.
 It was about twenty past six, I could not be there until 7, in a morning of ruthless west wind which might reappear.
 I thought I could wait until they opened in Vicar’s End.
-Some of that time I spent in getting to the alley with much difficulty, but being a passage so narrow, the west knife would not penetrate.
-I went to it with a north course in my thoughts: to sit on the threshold of the bar door until the main door was open.
+Some of that time I spent in getting to the alley with much difficulty, but being such a narrow passage, the west knife would not penetrate.
+I walked to it with a north course in my thoughts: to sit on the doorstep of the bar door until the main door was open.

 My thoughts were suddenly interrupted when I felt the bar door opened and the face of a man I recognized immediately was coming out, but I understood that he had not realized who I was, with that poor light and my appearance, so different from what he was used to see.
 However he began to talk to me.

 − "Come in, man.
 You must be freezing.
 The front door opens in half an hour and then you will have to leave, but... –he didn’t finish his sentence.
-At that point something he must have seen in my face that suddenly he recognized me.
-I could see from the immense impact that caused him to see me there then with that aspect and from his reaction I was guessing how the others could react, those from upstairs, the raiders- Nike!"
+At that point something he must have seen in my face that suddenly he recognized.
+I could see the huge impact that was for him to have seen me there then with those looks and from his reaction I was guessing how the others could react, those from upstairs, the raiders- Nike!"

 − "Good morning, Richard.
 Do I have to go when they open the front door?"

 − "Do not speak nonsense" −he examined me without criticism, with the kindness that only a good friend is capable of showing−.
 In the bar you will not be cold.
-Soon will come the others −then I knew that back door gave access to the interior of the bar.
+Soon the others will come −then I knew that the back door gave access to the interior of the bar.
 It didn’t take me long to leave it and find where to sit.
 Also to Richard I had to give some explanations.
-I noticed that he watched me but said nothing about the torment that was for me to walk that short distance.
+I noticed that he watched me but said nothing about the torment that walking that short distance was for me.

 − "I'll make a coffee." –he said.